Calcifer777/C-11-Primer-Notes/Chapter 06 Functions.md

 ## Basics

-A function can not return an array type or a function type, but it can return a pointer to array or a pointer to a function.

 **Local variables** Variables defined inside a block.

 **Automatic object**: an object that exists only while a block is executing.
 Automatic objects corresponding to local